SMS Goeben: Repair and refit

 Over the course of the refit, the mine damage was repaired, her displacement was increased to 23100 t, and the hull was slightly reworked.
 She was reduced in length by a half meter but her beam increased by 10 cm.
 Yavuz was equipped with new boilers and a French fire control system for her main battery guns.
 Two of the 15 cm guns were removed from their casemate positions.
 Her armor protection was not upgraded to take the lessons of the Battle of Jutland into account, and she had only 2 in of armor above her magazines.
-Yavuz was recommissioned in 1930, resuming her role as flagship of the Turkish Navy, and performed better than expected in her speed trials; her subsequent gunnery and fire control trials were also successful.
+Yavuz was recommissioned in 1930, resuming her role as flagship of the Turkish Navy, and performed better than expected in her speed trials, reaching a speed of 27.1 kn.
+Her subsequent gunnery and fire control trials were also successful.
 The four destroyers, which were needed to protect the battlecruiser, entered service between 1931 and 1932; their performance never met the design specifications.
 In response to Yavuz's return to service, the Soviet Union transferred the battleship Parizhskaya Kommuna and light cruiser Profintern from the Baltic in late 1929 to ensure that the Black Sea Fleet retained parity with the Turkish Navy.
-The Greek Government also responded by ordering two destroyers.
+The Greek government also responded by ordering two destroyers.

+Active service

 In 1933, she took Prime Minister İsmet İnönü from Varna to Istanbul and carried the Shah of Iran from Trebizond to Samsun the following year.
 Yavuz Sultan Selim had her name officially shortened to Yavuz Sultan in 1930 and then to Yavuz in 1936.
 Another short refit was conducted in 1938, and in November that year she carried the remains of Mustafa Kemal Atatürk from Istanbul to İzmit.
 She and the other ships of the navy were considered outdated by the British Naval Attache by 1937, partly due to their substandard anti-aircraft armament, but in 1938 the Turkish government began planning to expand the force.
 Under these plans the surface fleet was to comprise two 10,000-ton cruisers and twelve destroyers.
 Yavuz would be retained until the second cruiser was commissioned in 1945, and the navy expected to build a 23,000-ton ship between 1950 and 1960.
 The naval building program did not come about, as the foreign shipyards which were to build the ships concentrated on the needs of their own nations leading up to World War II.